 To address this risk, some carbon crediting programs require that the project's carbon credits that are held in a buffer reserve are cancelled after the end of the required time horizon for monitoring and compensating reversals.
-This approach implicitly discounts part of the emission reduction or
+This approach implicitly discounts part of the emission reduction or removals to account for possible future reversals.
+It fully addresses future reversals, as long as the extent to which reversals occur after the monitoring period ends is equal to or smaller, on average, than the total credits cancelled in the buffer reserve.
+This approach is considered best practice and thus assigned a score of 4.

 Some carbon crediting programs require that the project's carbon credits that are held in a buffer reserve stay in the reserve without retiring them.
 These credits could then be used to compensate for reversals from other projects, in which case non-permanence would not be addressed beyond the monitoring period.
 Keeping carbon credits in the buffer reserve may also promote environmental integrity though to a lesser extent: it enhances the capitalization of buffer reserves for future compensation of reversals, which might help to address large-scale reversals.
 However, if the carbon credits are ultimately used to compensate for the reversals from other mitigation activities during their monitoring period, they no longer compensate for potential future reversals from the project.
 This approach receives a score of 3.
 Some carbon crediting programs may not address reversals beyond the regular end of the monitoring period.
-This approach is scored as a 1 (see Table 30).
+This approach is scored as a 1 (see Table 29).

-Table 30 Scoring approach for potential reversals after the end of regular monitoring
+Table 29Scoring approach for potential reversals after the end of regular monitoring